pburkholder/career-dr/DR_draft.md

 Your employer doesn't care about you.
 Your boss may try to, your CEO may try to, but even if they are well-intended they are subject to external forces: shareholders or a board.
 This may be true even for you.
 Consider if you've been subject to any of the following:

 - ever signed an Noncompete?
+- ever been assigned uncompensated on-call duty?
+After-hours maintenance?
-- ever carried a pager been on call without at least a 7% raise?
+- ever gone a year without attending a confernce, course or other training?
+- ever been subjected to "Unlimited PTO"?

-- ever wondered if your compensation is fair compared to your peers
+- Are you confident your compensation is fair compared to your peers
-- ever wondered if you were harassed, whether HR side with your harasser instead of you?
+- Are you confident if you were harassed, you employer would support your claim?
-- ever wondered, if you were laid off, would your severance suffice to cover you until your next job?
+- Are you confident if you were laid off, would your severance would cover you until your next job?

-Has your employer invested in your career and training?
+SLIDE: minimum viable union
+SLIDE: test-driven (employee) development
+SLIDE: Not your grandmother's/grandfather's union
+- If you dismiss unions out of hand, then you may be engaging in lazy thinking.
+Lazy thinking you wouldn't tolerate if one judged today's technology by their incarnation 25 years ago: Linux in the datacenter: Nonsense!
+Daily software releases: Dangerous!

+SLIDE: competitiveness
+- Personally, I would want a union that maintained the ability to re-org employees in response to market changes, and to shed dead weight.

+Rants: "right-to-work laws" should be compensated by right to clawback CXO golden parachutes.

+Rants: Unions are anti-capitalist: No their just a market force countervailing the collusion between industrialists.

-Internet2 - How do we make a more resilient workplace - Unions
+Internet2 - How do we make a more resilient workplace - Unions (I was thinking Silicon Valley)